Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 |   | id_type : *str, default='inchi'*  |
 |   | &nbsp;&nbsp; Type of Identifier ("inchi", "inchikey" or "smiles"). |

-If one uses datasets from a certain database and the database provides an own ID, this dataset ID can also be extracted from the SDFiles and stored in the dataframe.
-Therefore one can use the function 'get_database_id' and input the ID name (variable: id_name).
+If one uses datasets from a certain database and the database provides its own ID, this dataset ID can also be extracted from the SDFiles and stored in the dataframe.
+Therefore, one can use the function 'get_database_id' and input the ID name (parameter: id_name).

 | **function**  |  get_database_id |
 |---|---|